Cirkit Designer Logo

 Introduction

-The A-Star 32U4 Mini SV is a compact and versatile microcontroller board developed by Pololu.
+The A-Star 32U4 Mini SV is a compact and versatile microcontroller board designed and manufactured by Pololu.
 It is based on the ATmega32U4 microcontroller, which features built-in USB functionality, making it ideal for projects requiring USB communication.
 The board includes 32KB of flash memory, 2.5KB of SRAM, and 1KB of EEPROM, providing ample resources for a wide range of applications.
 Its small form factor and robust design make it suitable for embedded systems, robotics, and IoT projects.

 Explore Projects Built with A-Star 32U4 Mini SV